OpenSourceEconomics/respy/docs/development/roadmap.rst

 Monte-Carlo integration for both.
 For a thesis a student could explore how the accuracy and speed of the integrals changes with the following strategies:

-- Use a GHK simulator instead of current Monte-Carlo integration Use Gaussian quadrature for choice probabilities Allow for restrictions on the correlation structure of the shocks that make it possible to reduce the dimensionality of the integrals.
+- Use a GHK simulator instead of current Monte-Carlo integration.
+- Use Gaussian quadrature for choice probabilities.
+- Allow for restrictions on the correlation structure of the shocks that make it possible to reduce the dimensionality of the integrals.

 Starting points are the following papers: